 Deal with a Devil

 It is unknown how Roger Hayden returned, though some speculate it was due to the Zero Hour continuum changing.
 He would reappear during the Underworld Unleashed event, where he made a deal with a demon named Neron.
 Psycho-Pirate sold his soul, and in return he was granted increased power.
-No longer seeming to remember the multiverse, Hayden wore a black leather jacket and eye patch, and battled the new hero, Fate.
-His mask morphed into an eye patch and its metal would replace half his brain, all the while making him even more deranged.
+No longer seeming to remember the multiverse, Hayden wore a black leather jacket and eye patch, and battled the new hero, Manhunter (Chase Lawler) His mask morphed into an eye patch and its metal would replace half his brain, all the while making him even more deranged.
 Psycho-Pirate tried to use Mark Shaw, in his Dumas identity, against Lawler and cause chaos in Star City, but even with this changes, he was defeated when he was exposed to the Wild Hunstman, an entity behind the powers of Lawler than passed to Shaw.
 Exposed to the entity, the mind of Hayden broke again.

 The Blackest Night crisis encompassed the creation of a new Lantern Corps, the Black Lanterns.
 The primary goal of the Black Lanterns was to eliminate all light and all life from the universe.
 The Black Lantern Corps consisted of dead creatures from all reaches of the universe.
 A Black Lantern feeds on the emotions and hearts of living creatures.
 In the beginning of Blackest Night, Roger Hayden (Psycho-Pirate) has already died.
 He aids the army of Black Lanterns in wreaking havoc and stealing the hearts of common people and heroes alike.
 He used his powers to draw emotion from people, these emotions were collected through Hayden's black ring and used to fuel Nekron's black battery.